+Disclaimer

-Disclaimer: These OPs do not replace or override any fisheries legislation or other regulations including Health & Safety, Maritime Safety, Animal Welfare or Wildlife Acts.
-Vessel operators are required to ensure that both they and their crew understand all regulations that are relevant to the fisheries and environment that they are operating in, and that crew and vessel safety must always be considered.
+Nothing in these procedures shall be interpreted to replace or override any of the requirements in the fisheries legislation or other regulations, including those for Health & Safety and Maritime Safety.
+Vessel operators are required to ensure that at all times, both they and their crew understand all regulations that are relevant to these fisheries and to the operating environment that they are in.